solana-labs/governance-docs/docs/multisig-DAO/treasury-account.md

 ### Step 3: Proposal settings

-**Min community tokens to create proposal:** Is minimal amount of your DAO community tokens you want someone to have to have ability to create proposals related to your treasury account for example: Proposal to transfer USDC from your DAO treasuary to someone wallet as payment for his service.
+**Min community tokens to create proposal:** Is minimal amount of your DAO community tokens you want someone to have to have ability to create proposals related to your treasury account for example: Proposal to transfer USDC from your DAO treasury to someone wallet as payment for his service.

 **Min instruction hold up time (days):** Is minimal amount of days before you can execute proposal instructions after the vote on proposal ends.

 **Max voting time (days):** This field is simply amount of days which will decide for how many days your DAO can vote on proposals.

-**Yes vote treshold (%):** Is percentage of approvals that your DAO need to approve proposal for example: if you have 10 people inside your DAO and you set this field to 60% you need at least 6 people to approve your proposal
+**Yes vote threshold (%):** Is percentage of approvals that your DAO need to approve proposal for example: if you have 10 people inside your DAO and you set this field to 60% you need at least 6 people to approve your proposal

 ### Step 4: Proposal settings

-After filling all field click create and new treasury account will be visibile at the main page of your DAO
+After filling all field click create and new treasury account will be visible at the main page of your DAO

 ![multisigbespoke](/img/multisig-DAO/treasuryAccount/usdc.png)